3 Legal yet Sneaky Ways to Get Rid of Bad Tenants

 Offer a Cash Reward

-This one comes from The Bay Area Management Group (though it’s widely touted as a tactic), and it can make a lot of sense in the right circumstances.
-While the idea of handing money to a nonpaying tenant may sound unappealing, it might actually be worth it.
-Considering the effort and expenditures that can go into evicting a tenant, offering a cash reward to leave may just be a more financially sound decision for you than going through with an eviction.
+This one can make a lot of sense in the right circumstances.
+While the idea of actually handing over money to a nonpaying tenant may sound extremely unappealing, it might actually be worth it.
+Considering the effort and expenditures that can go into evicting a tenant, offering a cash reward to leave may just be a more financially sound decision for you than going through with the whole eviction process.
+Sometimes an efficient solution is more valuable than fighting a righteous but time-consuming fight.
+But if want to know how to remove a tenant immediately without handing them an envelope of cash, keep reading.

 Go On the Offensive

 When you’re looking for sneaky ways to get rid of bad tenants, sometimes thinking creatively is your best friend.
-Angela Woodhull, a landlord in Florida, reports using a hilarious problem tenant strategy that, while we cannot recommend wholesale, seems to have worked well in her situation.
+Angela Woodhull, a landlord in Florida, reported using a hilarious problem tenant strategy that, while we cannot recommend wholesale, seems to have worked well in her situation (this post appears to have since been moved or removed).
 If you’re looking for creative ways to get rid of squatters, Angela’s approach is a potential solution.

 Basically, she had a horrible renter who was doing some shady, illegal stuff and hadn’t paid a cent of rent in six months.
-In a bold move, she basically showed up at the home with her friends and began living there.
+The guy would come and go for short periods of time.
+So, in a bold move, Angela showed up at the home with her friends and essentially began living there.
 They kicked back, put on the game, had a few beers, and hung out until the tenant arrived.
-Even a past landlord of the bad tenant (this guy had a real reputation) showed up to watch the sit-in unfold.
-I encourage you to read Angela’s whole story for a good laugh.
+Even a past landlord of the bad tenant (this tenant had a real reputation) showed up to watch the sit-in unfold.
+This is definitely one of the more creative solution I’ve seen for how to remove tenants immediately.

 As effective as offering a “cash for keys” deal can be, it obviously requires a financial hit.
 And as entertaining to read about as that second strategy is, it requires a lot of effort plus the potential for some unsettling conflict… and no positive outcome is guaranteed.

-If the sound of going through all of this makes you tense, there are other options.
-Of course, you can go through the lengthy, standard eviction process outlined above.
-That’s on the table, but it’s expensive and undeniably more difficult right now with the COVID-19 moratorium in place.
-Sound like a nightmare?
+If the sound of going through all of this makes you tense up, there ARE other options.
+One of these , of course, is that you can go through the lengthy eviction process outlined above.
+But although that’s on the table, it’s also expensive and pretty time-consuming.

 How would you like to cash out and not deal with the problem anymore?
 While evicting bad tenants who don’t pay their rent can be an arduous process, you don’t actually have to go through all of that if you don’t want to.

-As a cash for houses company, we sometimes get the question: “Can I sell my rental property with tenants in it?”
-Absolutely you can.
+As a local direct buyer, we sometimes get the question: “Can I sell my rental property with tenants in it?”
+Some folks assume that’s an obvious “no,” but you actually can.
 UHS buys properties even when landlords are in the middle of evictions.
 We’ll even buy if you’ve tried going through the eviction process and have had trouble getting it done.
-This is an attractive option for landlords because it lets them leave the sneaky ways to get rid of bad tenants to us.
+This is an attractive option for many landlords because it lets them leave the sneaky ways to get rid of bad tenants up to us.

 So whether you have tenants on the lease or not, whether the property is occupied or not, selling to UHS has been a welcome solution for many landlords over the years.